muthj13/genylaunchpad/README.md

 - You mint those NFTs on the **Hyperliquid** blockchain via a Rust contract.
 - You manage the entire flow with Python scripts for deployment, interactions, and user-facing endpoints.

-**Disclaimer**: Hyperliquid, Hypurrrscan, and HLQ tokens are *fictional*.
+**Disclaimer**: Hyperliquid, Hypurrrscan, and HLQ tokens are in testnet.
 This is for demonstration purposes.

 ## Requirements